 How to Roast Makhana:-

-Heat ghee in a pan or kadai and add 1 cup of Makhana, and dry roast them on very low heat for 4-5 minutes until they are crisp, keep stirring them in between so that Makhana does not burn.
+Heat ghee in a pan or kadai, then add 1 cup of makhana.
+Dry roast them over very low heat for 4-5 minutes until they turn crisp, stirring occasionally to prevent them from burning.

-To check if they are correctly roasted, just take one Makhana in hand and crush it.
-If it breaks nicely with a crunching sound, that means they are perfectly done.
+To check if the makhanas are properly roasted, take one in your hand and crush it.
+If it breaks easily with a crunching sound, they are perfectly done.

 - If you are vegan, you can replace ghee with coconut oil or olive oil.